 Draft Amendment Text to R.24 and INR.24

 Note on formatting: The current text of the Recommendation and Interpretive Note are shown in normal black text.
-All proposed amendments, including the ones agreed at the October PDG, are coloured in red, with and
+All proposed amendments, including the ones agreed at the October PDG, are coloured in red, with additions underlined and

 Recommendation 24.
 Transparency and beneficial ownership of legal persons

-.
+alternative mechanism.
 In particular, c

-ountries that have legal persons that are able to
+Countries that have legal persons that are able to

-, or which allow nominee shareholders or nominee directors, should take effective measures to ensure that
+, or which allow nominee shareholders or nominee directors, should take effective measures to ensure that nominee shareholders and directors

 Interpretive Note to Recommendation 24 (Transparency and Beneficial Ownership Of Legal Persons)